 Led by Winston Faculty Members

-Winston faculty members presented an overview of learning disabilities and specific strategies to help students with learning disabilities become more successful in school.
+Winston's faculty members present an overview of learning disabilities and specific strategies and tools that help students with learning disabilities become more successful in school.

 Please feel free to view a previous presentation here: